 About me

-In addition to his work at Noble, Matt created and taught a graduate level course on education policy at the Harris School of Public Policy at The University of Chicago.
-Prior to Noble, he was Director, College Completion Initiative at the KIPP Foundation.
-He has worked previously as a management consultant for McKinsey & Company and as an aerospace & systems engineer at Lockheed Martin.
-He holds an MBA from The University of Chicago, an M.S. in electrical engineering from Virginia Tech, and B.S. degrees in electrical engineering and aerospace engineering from Purdue University.
+Matt also created and taught a graduate course on education policy at the Harris School of Public Policy at the University of Chicago.
+Prior to Noble, he was Director of the College Completion Initiative at the KIPP Foundation, a management consultant at McKinsey & Company, and an aerospace and systems engineer at Lockheed Martin.
+He holds an MBA from the University of Chicago, an M.S. in electrical engineering from Virginia Tech, and B.S. degrees in electrical engineering and aerospace engineering from Purdue University.

 Note: this site hosts a wide range of posts since 2006.
 For a more personal introduction, please click here.
 For more of those earlier posts, click on the links above or to the right.